What Is Drunkorexia?

 Drunkorexia is a condition cropping up mostly on college campuses across the nation.
 This condition is so-named because it involves both avoiding eating all day and drinking all night.

-Those struggling with drunkorexia may have first had either an eating disorder or an alcohol use disorder prior to developing the condition.
+Those struggling with drunkorexia may have first had either an eating disorder or an alcohol use disorder before developing the condition.

 Those with an alcohol use disorder may struggle to stop drinking, drink heavily all at once, or may not eat in an attempt to feel the effects of alcohol faster.